David Berkeley: Other recordings

 David Berkeley also recorded a song ("Love's the Only Thing That Shuts Me Up") for Ciao My Shining Star, a tribute album to Mark Mulcahy (the former vocalist of Miracle Legion) that features contributions from Mark Mulcahy's favourite musicians.
-Besides David, other artists featured are Thom Yorke of Radiohead, Michael Stipe of R.E.M. and J Mascis of Dinosaur Jr. The album has been released on the 29th of September 2009 and David Berkeley's contribution has been widely appreciated.
+Besides David, other artists featured are Thom Yorke of Radiohead, Michael Stipe of R.E.M. and J Mascis of Dinosaur Jr. The album was released on September 29, 2009, and David Berkeley's contribution has been widely appreciated.
 He also took part in the benefit live concert that followed that album, held in Williamsburg, Brooklyn.

 During his stay in Corsica, David Berkeley took part to the recording of a cover version of Leonard Cohen's "Hallelujah" with local artists which has not been released yet.

 "Fire Sign" from After the Wrecking Ships has been remixed by Steve Brian into an electronica trance track and released in September 2010 by Enhanced under the name of "Agulo feat.
 David Berkeley", which is reported to have been a dancefloor favourite of renowned DJs such as Tiësto and Sean Tyas.
 Further versions of the same track have been created by Will Holland, in a bigroom progressive style, and by Freigeist.
 The Steve Brian version was included in Enhanced's Best of 2010 iTunes compilation after listeners voted it as one of the best 25 releases of the year by that label.

 David Berkeley gave his voice for a second progressive house track called "Vueltas" created by the same Steve Brian who had worked on the dance version of "Fire Sign" and is rumored to be collaborating with other dance artists in creating new music to which he'd add his vocals.
 In early 2014, he also contributed vocal parts to a song on the album "Field Studies" by Ben Cosgrove, a composer and multi-instrumentalist.

-More recently in 2018 David Berkeley has had one of his songs "The Faded Red and Blue" remixed whilst teaming up with Steve Brianwhich.
-This song whilst deeply political relates to the "faded red and blue flag of the USA missing a star or two" and focuses on the immigration issues (political issues) which the USA faces at the current time.
+More recently in 2018 David Berkeley has had one of his songs "The Faded Red and Blue" remixed while teaming up with Steve Brianwhich.
+This song while deeply political relates to the "faded red and blue flag of the USA missing a star or two" and focuses on the immigration issues (political issues) which the USA faces at the current time.

 Literary career

-140 Goats & a Guitar
+140 Goats and a Guitar

 David Berkeley published a book called 140 Goats & a Guitar through his own Straw Man label.
 It was released in January 2011 as a companion book to his fourth studio album Some Kind of Cure and tells the inspiration behind each song in the album through short stories based on real-life events.
 Berkeley made clear that such tales are not to be considered synopses of the songs, but simple aids to better understand them.